Our People

 Mr Cardiff is the Chief Financial Officer of the School and also the Secretary to the School Council and Foundation.

-Educated at Brisbane Boys’ College, Mr Cardiff had an early career in the Royal Australian Navy after which he studied Commerce at University majoring in Marketing and Information Technology.
+Educated at Brisbane Boys’ College, Ross had an early career in the Royal Australian Navy after which he studied Commerce at University majoring in Marketing and Information Technology.
 Postgraduate study in Accounting followed along with study and membership of CPA.

-Mr Cardiff has been involved in executive management in education at both Griffith University and the University of Queensland before moving to the secondary sector at Mt St Michael’s College in Brisbane where he was the Business Manager from 2004 to 2009 before taking up the appointment at The Southport School in March of 2009.
+Ross has been involved in executive management in education at both Griffith University and the University of Queensland before moving to the secondary sector at Mt St Michael’s College in Brisbane where he was the Business Manager from 2004 to 2009 before taking up the appointment at The Southport School in March of 2009.
 He also has a career long interest in Superannuation which has included positions as a Consultative Committee member of Unisuper and as Trustee Director of the Catholic Superannuation and Retirement Fund.
-Mr Cardiff is married with two children.
+Ross is married with two children.

 Mr James Finucan